pmollaei/ProtKernel/README.md

 You may either:
 keep the same starting residues as in Chignolin.pdb, or temporarily add random residues and remove them later.
-During generation in VMD, extra atoms may appear and should be removed.
+<br /> During generation in VMD, extra atoms may appear and should be removed.
 Intermediate files:
 Generated_Chignolin_VMD.pdb
 Generated_Chignolin_RemovedExtra.pdb